Halo's $1M Forever Deal: What the Forever Pricing Actually Includes

 Common migration challenges:

-Data quality issues: Legacy systems often contain incomplete or inconsistent records
+Data quality issues: Legacy systems often contain incomplete or inconsistent records.

-Process standardization: Multiple departments may have different approval workflows that need reconciling
+Process standardization: Multiple departments may have different approval workflows that need reconciling.

-User adoption: Change management becomes critical for successful transitions
+User adoption: Change management becomes critical for successful transitions.

 Integration complexity: Connecting to existing tools takes careful planning and execution